mikegagnon/thumb-wrestling/README.md

 ### <a name="c1hint3">Challenge 1, Hint 3</a>

-This is my elegant preferred way of computing the arrow's new row and column:
+This is my preferred way of computing the arrow's new row and column:

 ```js
 // returns a 2-tuple [dr, dc], where: